hlpetway/data-structure-solutions/README.md

-##These are examples and solutions of common data structures and problems in JavaScript.
+##These are examples and solutions of common data structures, algorithms and problems in JavaScript.